Light field: The 4D light field

 Radiance along a ray remains constant if there are no blockers.

 In a plenoptic function, if the region of interest contains a concave object (e.g., a cupped hand), then light leaving one point on the object may travel only a short distance before another point on the object blocks it.
 No practical device could measure the function in such a region.

-However, for locations outside the object's convex hull (e.g., shrink-wrap), the plenoptic function can be measured by capturing multiple images.
+However, for locations outside the object's convex hull (conceptually, the shape a shrink-wrap foil around it would become), the plenoptic function can be measured by capturing multiple images.
 In this case the function contains redundant information, because the radiance along a ray remains constant throughout its length.
 The redundant information is exactly one dimension, leaving a four-dimensional function variously termed the photic field, the 4D light field or lumigraph.
 Formally, the field is defined as radiance along rays in empty space.

 The set of rays in a light field can be parameterized in a variety of ways.
 The most common is the two-plane parameterization.
 While this parameterization cannot represent all rays, for example rays parallel to the two planes if the planes are parallel to each other, it relates closely to the analytic geometry of perspective imaging.
 A simple way to think about a two-plane light field is as a collection of perspective images of the st plane (and any objects that may lie astride or beyond it), each taken from an observer position on the uv plane.
 A light field parameterized this way is sometimes called a light slab.

 Some alternative parameterizations of the 4D light field, which represents the flow of light through an empty region of three-dimensional space.
 Left: points on a plane or curved surface and directions leaving each point.
 Center: pairs of points on the surface of a sphere.
 Right: pairs of points on two planes in general (meaning any) position.